Urigo/tortilla/README.md

 Inspects the tag notes of the specified release.

 - *option:* `-b, --branch [branch]` - The branch name of the release.
 Defaults to the current branch.
+- *option:* `-p, --pager [pager]` - The pager file that will be used to view notes.
+Defaults to git's pager.

 **command:** `tortilla release edit-notes <release>`

 Edits the tag notes of the specified release.
 This will create a new tag with a similar name to the existing one, and will override it once the editor process has been closed.

 - *option:* `-b, --branch [branch]` - The branch name of the release.
 Defaults to the current branch.
+- *option:* `-e, --editor [editor]` - The editor file that will be used to edit notes.
+Defaults to git's editor.
 - *option:* `-m, --message [message]` - A quick message to post in the release notes.
 This will skip the editing process.

 ### tortilla-step CLI